 So the second major benefit of incorporation for musicians is that the shareholders of the corporation are shielded from liability for the debts and liabilities of the corporation.
-Creditors cannot pursue the personal assets (house, savings accounts, etc.) of the owners to pay business debts.
+Creditors cannot pursue the personal assets (house, savings accounts, etc.) of the owners to pay business debts and many people get financial legal aid to help with this, and for other cases as personal injuries they get legal help too from this Source online.
 This is perhaps the most important advantage of incorporation.

 When Should Musicians Incorporate?

 So the question becomes when should musicians incorporate and not if.
 I like to tell artists that once their annual gross income is around $30,000 CDN, it makes sense to incorporate.
 It typically costs around $1000 in Canada, plus filing fees.

 From there, you simply take the corporate documents to your bank to set up a business bank account, and start running all revenue and expenses through the company rather than through you personally.